droher/boxball/README.md

 <br>
 </p>

+**Update**: I have released a new project, [baseball.computer](https://baseball.computer), which is designed as the successor to boxball.
+It is much easier to use (no Docker required, runs entirely in your browser/program) and includes many more tables, features, and quality controls.
+The event schema is different, which will be the main migration pain point in migration. _I aim to continue Boxball maintenence and updates as long as people are still using it,_ and I may try to rebase boxball on top of the new project to make maintaining both easier.
+Please let me know if there are things you can do in Boxball that you can't do yet in baseball.computer by filing an issue on the [repo](https://github.com/droher/baseball.computer) or reaching me at david.roher@baseball.computer.

 ## Introduction
 **Boxball** creates prepopulated databases of the two most significant open source baseball datasets:
 [Retrosheet](http://retrosheet.org) and the [Baseball Databank](https://github.com/chadwickbureau/baseballdatabank).